 If you decide on a new date that I’m unavailable for.

 Hopefully, this won’t happen.
-I have around 200 available 2021 dates so I really hope we can settle on one of these.
+I have over 300 available dates before the end of 2022 so I really hope we can settle on one of these.
 If not you will need to cancel your booking with me.

 Cancellation terms form part of the original contract you agreed to when you made your booking.
 You will have received a copy of this contract by email at the time of booking.
 You can also see these terms on my online booking page in section 10.

-Briefly… The client is due a refund of part of the package price upon cancellation, and this refund reduces nearer to the wedding date.
-For instance, if you were to make a cancellation 30-60 days before the wedding, you would receive a refund of 20% of the package price, and 80% would be due.
-So it’s important that you let me know of your cancellation as soon as possible.
+Briefly… The client is due a refund of part of the package price upon cancellation, and this refund reduces nearer to the wedding date so it’s important that you let me know of your cancellation as soon as possible.

 But I’d still like to help…

 This may make me the worst businessman in the world but I’m going to be honest and say that I have no intention charging these amounts to my clients during the present crisis.
 Yes, I have a family and a mortgage, and I like to eat, and I have next to no income, but I understand that you guys are in just the same situation.
 I’m going to suggest that if you cancel as a result of the Covid19 crisis, I’ll accept 50% of any fees due.

 If I get ill or have to isolate.